nacnudus/nzpullover/README.md

 The nzpullover package makes available road policing data from the New Zealand Police in a convenient 'tidy' form.
 Offence categories include speed, alcohol, red light, restraints (seatbelts), mobile phone, fleeing drivers, and speeding police vehicles.

-The original data published by the New Zealand Police is available as a spreadsheet here: <http://www.police.govt.nz/about-us/publication/road-policing-driver-offence-data-january-2009-september-2016>.
+The original data published by the New Zealand Police is available as a spreadsheet here: <http://www.police.govt.nz/sites/default/files/publications/road-policing-driver-offence-data-1jan2009-31dec2016.xlsx>.
+Please note that this R package is not associated with the New Zealand Police.

 The spreadsheet data has been made tidy by using the [tidyxl](https://github.com/nacnudus/tidyxl) and [unpivotr](https://github.com/nacnudus/unpivotr) packages.
 See the scripts in [/data-raw](https://github.com/nacnudus/nzpullover/tree/master/data-raw).
 Zipped csv files are available in [/inst/extdata](https://github.com/nacnudus/nzpullover/tree/master/inst/extdata).

 The New Zealand Police refresh the data approximately quarterly.
 If this package lags behind, then please open an issue <https://github.com/nacnudus/nzpullover/issues>.
+The CRAN version will be updated annually.

 Installation
 ------------